drholera/ckeditor_dialog/README.md

-CKEditor Dialog for Drupal 8
+CKEditor Dialog plugin for Drupal 8
 -----------------------------------